-- Open the synchronization project in the Synchronization Editor. - Edit the start up configuration properties.
+- In the Synchronization Editor, open the synchronization project. - Edit the start up configuration properties.
 Select the Use revision filter item from the Revision filtering menu.

-For more information, see How to edit start up configurations on page 116.
+For more information, see How to edit start up configurations on page 122.

 Normally, each object keeps information about the last changes made.
 The highest change data value of all synchronized objects of a schema type is taken as the revision in the One Identity Manager database (DPRRevisionStore table, DPRRevisionStore column).
 This value is used as a comparison for revision filtering when the same workflow is synchronized the next time.
 This means that when this workflow is next synchronized, the object change data is compared with the revision saved in the One Identity Manager database.
 This involves finding object pairs where one has newer change data than the last time it was synchronized.
 Thus, only objects that have changed since the last synchronization are updated.